zoonproject/zoon/README.md

-# Zoon
+# Zoön

-Zoon is a package for the reproducible and shareable analysis of species distribution models with a focus on the ability to compare between models and diagnostic output of models.
+Zoön is a package for the reproducible and shareable analysis of species distribution models with a focus on the ability to compare between models and diagnostic output of models.

 An overview of the project can be found [here](http://www.2020science.net/research/species-distribution-modelling).